 The migration south

-Facing endless land battles with Waikato tribes, Te Rauparaha moved south with his people, Ngāti Toarangatira.
+Facing endless battles over land with Waikato tribes, Te Rauparaha moved south with his people, Ngāti Toarangatira.
 In the early 1820s he encouraged Ngāti Raukawa to migrate too.
 The people were unsure, but when another chief burnt down their pā, they were forced to leave.

 This was the first of three migrations.
 On their long journeys they encountered tragedy and conflict.
 The leader of the third movement, Te Whatanui, achieved many successes but when invited to return north he replied, ‘Should I, Ngāti Raukawa, return to Maungatautari?
 To the home abandoned from the heart? … I dread to be looked on as a visitor.’